 When imagining self we must experience very flexible and creative perspectives.
 Dealing with obstacles, challenges and resistance to development and growth requires self-compassion and courage.
 It is also important to set goals and celebrate achievement.

 Above all, Waldorf connected me with the extraordinary wisdom and practicality of Rudolf Steiner.
 He named the body of his work anthroposophy – the wisdom and consciousness of humanity.
-Steiner’s cosmic worldview became the foundation on which to imagine and evolve a self.

 To Work with Me…